google-github-actions/run-gemini-cli/README.md

 <!-- BEGIN_AUTOGEN_OUTPUTS -->

--   `summary`: A summarized output from the Gemini CLI execution.
+-   `summary`: The summarized output from the Gemini CLI execution.

 <!-- END_AUTOGEN_OUTPUTS -->